KurtKroeker/powershell/presentations/powershell_presentation_notes.md

         - ECAP codebase: `C:\ecap\energycap\contrib\Loco`, `build.ps1`, etc.
         - Reports repository
     - It is embedded in Visual Studio Code, Visual Studio
+    - There are hooks into Powershell from some platforms we use such as OctopusDeploy, JAMS
 2) It is FAMILIAR
     - Thanks to aliases, you already have a handle on PS syntax that you bring from other systems
     - C# developers and people familiar with COM objects will enjoy having familiar APIs at their fingertips
+    - If you spend the time building up your PowerShell "swiss army knife", you will end up with a very customized, very comfortable experience

 ## What is PowerShell?
-- Microsoft's reimagined command-line interface for working with their technologies
+- Microsoft's reimagined command-line interface for working with their technologies (successor to cmd.exe and VBScript)
 - Like cmd.exe on steroids; includes everything I can think of from cmd.exe; access to system environment variables, directory navigation, execution of scripts, file I/O, interactions with RESTful APIs, PC administration, and much more.

-### Brief History Lesson
-Every version of Windows has always had its CLI (command line interpreter).
-Back MS-DOS days, everything was done via the CLI! (my first code was "cd ").
-However, cmd.exe and batch files had limited functionality.

-Microsoft introduced Windows Script Host and VBScript in Windows 98.
-Once nice feature added here was the ability to script access to COM objects.
-EnergyCAP's legacy app took advantage of this and had a fairly advanced scripting engine.
-However, poor documentation and security concerns gave VBScript a bad reputation.

-By 2002, MS was developing a new CLI called Monad, focused on automating core Windows administrative tasks.
-Monad was renamed to be PowerShell in April 2006, and then v1 was released at the same time.

-That means PowerShell is available as far back as Windows XP.
-Early versions didn't include cmdlets for Azure and web technologies because they were still maturing; I've seen this feature set grow over time.
-13-year-old technology!
-Not staying stagnant...I learned quite a few things about PowerShell since starting to prepare this presentation!
-Two of the most interesting changes:
-- Unit Testing framework that shipped with Windows 10 (2015)
-- PowerShell Core for all OSs (2016)

 ### PowerShell concepts

-Now that we have a little historical context out of the way, I want to introduce how this language works.
-Let's introduce the concepts:
+So let's get to some demos and see how PowerShell looks, in action!

 - PS Console

-Get to it from Start Menu, Run interface (Win + r), cmd.exe
+* Get to it from Start Menu, Run interface (Win + r), cmd.exe
+* Chances are you already have a terminal open right in front of you in Visual Studio or VS Code.

-`Get-Location` tells you where you are
+Among other things, `Get-Location` tells you where you are

 - commandlets

-Commandlets are basically PowerShell functions which encompass programmatic work of some kind.
-Think of them as functions.
+* Think of commandlets as PowerShell functions which encompass programmatic work of some kind
+* Cmdlets are built into PowerShell or installed along with programs you install or on-demand by you when you install a module
+* Cmdlets are different from PowerShell "functions" in that they are actually written in compiled .NET code, while functions are pure PowerShell syntax

 Structure of the commands is "Verb-Noun"

 E.g `Get-Verb` gets a list of verbs approved for use in PowerShell commands.
 As you will see, I'm not very consistent with my naming schemes, but hey, I'm getting better.

 E.g. `Get-Command` will get you all the available commands in the PowerShell ecosystem.
-Includes Windows cmdlets, 3rd-party cmdlets, and your custom cmdlets.
+Includes Windows cmdlets, 3rd-party cmdlets, and your custom functions.

+E.g. `Get-Help` gets help documentation for the provided commandlet

-If you're good about naming your functions, you can even easily filter the commandlets with the `-Verb` and `-Noun` params to `Get-Command`
+If you're good about naming your functions, you can even easily filter the commandlets with the `-Verb` and `-Noun` params to `Get-Command`.
+You lose this benefit if you don't stick to the Verb-Noun format.
+This concept of a naming scheme makes PowerShell very discoverable.

 `Get-Member` is a useful command to know.
 If you want to get a list of all the available properties and methods for a PS object, this is what you need.